Skip to content

 2. Use Dimension tools:

-• Add overall length, width, height as required.
+3. Add overall length, width, and height dimensions

 Final Ortho